| The American Hungarian Federation®

 desire to work toward a better future for their people; and 2) to communicate

-our message to the Western Media and to the world.
+our message to the Western media and to the world.
 Hungarian causes have

 been largely unknown outside the Hungarian community.
-Hungarians Rather
+We feel we must make others

 aware of our issues and seek friends and allies who may have been unaware